 The Volunteer Programs affiliation process is for Registered Campus Organizations (RCOs) interested in getting more involved with our office and whose organizations goals aligns with our mission.
 Volunteer Programs provides opportunities for community engagement and leadership development.
 Through mutually beneficial campus and community partnerships, students explore social issues by engaging in direct service, reflection, and critical dialogue.
 We aspire to be a resource that encourages and empowers the campus community to become global leaders.

-All new RCOs who have previously not affiliated with us must schedule a meeting with our Assistant Director.
-At least two authorized signers must be present during this meeting.
-E-mail your meeting request to Patty Zimmerman at firstname.lastname@example.org.
+- Meet with the Assistant Director of the office of Volunteer Programs.
+All new RCOs who have previously not affiliated with us must schedule a meeting with our Assistant Director at https://calendly.com/akeam/orgmeetings/

+- Attend quarterly affiliates meetings.
 Your organization must attend quarterly affiliates meetings at the Volunteer Programs Office.
-These meetings are mandatory and are faciliated by our professional staff.
+These meetings are mandatory and are facilitated by our professional staff.
 Each RCO must send at least one board member to these meetings.
-Quarterly meetings usually occur during Week 5 each quarter.
-More information is communicated in advance to all affiliates.
+Meeting dates to be announced.

-Be advised on relevant topics such as event planning, budgeting, dialogue facilitation, and risk management by our professional staff.
+- Be advised on relevant topics such as event planning, budgeting, dialogue facilitation, and risk management.

-Obtain information about relevant leadership and internship opportunities and upcoming on-campus events.
+- Obtain information about relevant leadership and internship opportunities and upcoming on-campus events.